 A flourishing city is built upon two pillars.
 The first is secure, affordable housing for all its residents.
 The second is efficient, accessible, safe, and clean transportation networks that connect people and neighborhoods across the urban landscape.

 California’s cities are far from that ideal.
-For nearly a century, the state has consistently prioritized infrastructure for cars over clean and affordable mobility for people: demolishing entire neighborhoods to make room for freeways, under-funding public transit, and engineering street designs that encourage unsafe driving at the expense of public health and human life.
+For nearly a century, the state has consistently prioritized infrastructure for cars over safe and affordable mobility for people: demolishing entire neighborhoods to make room for freeways, under-funding public transit, and engineering street designs that encourage unsafe driving at the expense of public health and human life.

 Yet, in spite of the hundreds of billions of dollars invested in California’s car-dependent infrastructure – and the additional financial, economic, and health toll of air pollution and traffic violence – residents of California’s big cities still lose countless hours to traffic congestion each year.
 Los Angeles is notorious for its bumper-to-bumper traffic, but other major metropolitan areas haven’t been spared: the major roadways of the Bay Area, for example, are similarly jammed with cars.
 So much cost for so little gain.